chechiamah/chechiamah/README.md

 - 👋 Hi, I’m @chechiamah
 - 👀 I’m interested in data analytics, digital design, and computer graphics.
 - 🌱 I’m currently UX Designer but developing an iMessage app.
-- 💞️ I’m looking to collaborate on my MAD LIBZ project.
+- 💞️ I’m looking to collaborate on my iMessage extension app.
 - 📫 How to reach me is my email: thechechiamah@gmail.com

 <!---